anandu06dev/ng4StarterKit/README.md

 For example, HAL is a hypermedia type that offers hypermedia links in the response schema, so that we can make transitions through the application state by navigating hypermedia.
 However, we have to map the resource model schema to the domain model schema.
 Therefore, it is important to choose a response schema that also includes domain values, rather than just hypermedia links.
 We cannot map hypermedia links to a domain model so easily.
 Many additional requests may be required; in the worst case for every resource, which may result in the n+1 problem.
-The Web API layer not only should include hypermedia links but also data.
-There are many
-HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.
+It thus follows, the Web API layer not only should include hypermedia links but also data.
+There are many HATEOAS implementation patterns like the **JSON API** specification, which seems to be a good solution for this problem.

 **» CQS vs. CQRS**<br/>